|A through C||D through H||I through O||P through R||S through Z|

 The art work or file associated with a creative object.

-A feature that is used to project the availability of inventory.
-Availability Forecast is used in two ways: during the sales process to estimate how much inventory is available for sale; and when an ad is booked to verify that enough inventory is available to the ad.
+Predicts the availability of inventory.
+Availability forecast is used in two ways: during the sales process to estimate how much inventory is available for sale; and when an ad is booked to verify that enough inventory is available for the ad.
+Forecasts consider impressions that have been reserved for other line items.

-A small (one pixel by one pixel) image displayed on a website or within other content that forces the browser to call another system so that the system can read or write its own cookie.
-This allows basic actions of the user who is accessing the content to be recorded.
+A small (one pixel by one pixel) image displayed on a website or within other content.
+It forces the browser to make a request to another server so that server can read or write its own cookie (or otherwise track the web request).
+This allows you to record the basic actions of the user who is accessing the content.

 Bulk line items